-We want you to be clear about what we mean by “risk” in relation to your investment.
+We want you to be clear about what we mean by “risk” in relation to your investment in the Sanctuary Bond.
 The way you arrange your finances requires very careful consideration.
 It’s important that you have the information available to make an informed decision.
 We believe in being as transparent as possible but we cannot provide you with any financial advice.

 The value of your investments can go up as well as down

-Though we have designed the Sanctuary Bond to be a lower-risk investment, the price and value of property is considered to be cyclical and does, of course, fluctuate.
+The price and value of property, which your investment would be used to purchase, is considered to be cyclical and does, of course, fluctuate.
 Your investment is at risk and is not covered by any financial services compensation scheme.

 If your savings are held in cash with a bank or building society, they are normally guaranteed by the government up to the value of £85,000 per institution.
 This means that if the bank goes into liquidation, you will get back up to £85,000 of your money.
 If the bank remains solvent, you will get back what money you put in.